XeryusTC/map18xx/README.md

 number.
 The manifest file contains an example of each tile in the game together with a number that indicates how many of those tiles are available during play.
 The numbered sheets can be printed directly on A4 paper to create all the tiles required to play the game.
+There is also a file which specifies companies, their color, and their home station.

 ## Tile manifest
 The tile manifest of a game is specified in games/GAME/manifest.json.
 The tile